 5. Waialea Beach

-Waialea is a great option for a family beach day.
+The midpoint of our Hawaiian Beaches list is, Waialea, a great option for a family beach day.
 It’s found just south of Hapuna Beach and is also called Beach 69 because you can find it from that mile marker off Old Puaka Rd.
 This is a great spot to snorkel or go scuba diving because it has calm waters in the summer months and a large abundance of marine life.

 It can get crowded because it’s a relatively small beach, and in the winter months the sand can literally disappear.
 But when the sun is out, and the waters are calm, you’ll find tide pools and coconut palms to provide a memorable Big Island experience.